International Frequently Asked Questions

 When should I apply for a visa? [back to top]

 You should apply for your student visa well in advance of the date you would like to depart for Saint Mary’s College.
 Remember that you are required to show proof of having paid the new Federal SEVIS Fee when you appear for your visa interview.
 Holiday periods are very busy times at the US embassies and consulates world wide, and it is important for you to have your visa in time to arrive and begin orientation and registration activities.
 Appointments are now mandatory for all student visas, and some U.S. embassies and consulates require that appointments be made at least four to eight weeks in advance.
-All U.S. embassies and consulates have a website where you can read the latest information on visa procedures.
-For information on waiting times for student visa appointments, visit here.
+All U.S. embassies and consulates provide the latest information on visa procedures.

 What if my visa is denied or delayed? [back to top]

 The visa officer must verbally inform you of the reason for the visa denial.
-If your visa is denied, please send an e-mail message to email@example.com or firstname.lastname@example.org and provide the date and location of your visa interview, and details regarding the reason given by the visa officer for the denial.
+If your visa is denied, please send us an e-mail and provide the date and location of your visa interview, and details regarding the reason given by the visa officer for the denial.

 What are the SEVIS requirements? [back to top]